 - A high-pitched "whooping" sound when inhaling after a coughing spasm (the “whoop” sound may not occur with young infants)

-- Vomiting or turning blue due to severe coughing or choking on mucous.
+- Vomiting or turning blue due to severe coughing or choking on mucus.

-The whooping cough bacteria are spread from person to person in airborne droplets or by direct contact with infected throat or nasal discharges.
-Coughing and sneezing are the most common modes of transmission.
-Once infection with the whooping cough bacteria has occurred, the time until symptoms appear (incubation period) is usually between five to 10 days, though it can be as long as 21 days.
+Once infection with the whooping cough bacteria has occurred, the time until symptoms appear is usually between five to 10 days, but can be up to 21 days.

-The contagious period is from seven days following infection with the whooping cough bacteria, to up to one month after the appearance of the coughing spasms, with the most contagious period being during the catarrhal stage.
+The contagious period is from seven days following infection with the whooping cough bacteria, to up to one month after the appearance of the coughing spasms.

-If there is an outbreak of whooping cough it is advisable to keep uninfected children (especially those who are unimmunised) away from the source of the infection until after the contagious period has passed.
-Likewise, children with whooping cough should be removed from school or daycare until they are no longer infectious.
+If there is an outbreak of whooping cough, it is advisable to keep uninfected children (especially those who are not immunised) away from possible sources of infection.
+Likewise, children with whooping cough should not go to school or day-care until they are no longer infectious.

 As whooping cough is a notifiable disease, the doctor who diagnoses it is required to notify a Medical Officer of Health.